GluuFederation/docs-ce-prod/docs/source/installation-guide/cluster.md

 ```

 If this throws a `Permission denied` error, that means your user, here `myuser`, does not have permission to write in the directory.
-Use the following command at the server you are trying to send the file to, here that is `idp2.example.org`.
+Use the following command at the server you are trying to send the file to, in this example `idp2.example.org`.
 Change `<user>` to the user used in the command above, here `myuser`.

 ```
 chown <user> /opt/gluu-server-3.1.5/install/community-edition-setup/

 ```

-for security the `<user>` should always be set back to `root` so after transfer of files is completed run the command again with `root` as `<user>`.
+for security, the `<user>` should always be set back to `root` so after transfer of files is completed run the command again with `root` as `<user>`.

 ```
 chown root /opt/gluu-server-3.1.5/install/community-edition-setup/

 ```

-- Once you have the `setup.properties` file in place on the **other** server(s), modify the IP to the current server, we only have one so we would changed our `ip=159.203.126.10` of idp1 server to the IP of idp2 server which is `ip=138.197.65.243`:
+- Once you have the `setup.properties` file in place on the **other** server(s), modify the IP to the current server, we only have one, so we would changed our `ip=159.203.126.10` of `idp1` server to the IP of `idp2` server which is `ip=138.197.65.243`:

 ```